-  Many classical music events take place at the Guildhall, while orchestras – such as the Portsmouth Philharmonic Orchestra – choirs and amateur dramatics societies perform in theatres, cathedrals and churches around the city, and in surrounding towns and cities.
+Many events take place at the Guildhall, while orchestras, choirs and amateur dramatic (AmDram) societies perform in theatres, cathedrals and churches around the city and surrounding areas.

 The website Music in Portsmouth lists classical concerts in and around Portsmouth.
 The Portsmouth Chamber Music Series runs from January to May 2020.
 And you can buy tickets for classical music events on our online store.

 If you're a talented organ player, you can apply for a Foundation Organ Scholarship at St Mary's Church, a large inner-city parish church.
 The year-long scholarship is for organists aged 16–25.
 You don't have to be part of the Anglican Church to apply, but you should be prepared to take part in their traditions.

 If you love music and want to be involved in using music to benefit disadvantaged communities, you can support several music charities in and around Portsmouth.